LlunaticsCansat/Llunatics_CanSat/README.md

 | cansatBrightness      | Float         | LDR sensor                | index between 0~1023  |

 # Progress
+The program have a serious problem, it exceeds 31% of Arduino storage space.

 Ground station GUI is not yet complete